tryer100w/SCABR/README.md

 * GPU (RTX3090) + CUDA11.0 CuDNN

 ## Overview
-We propose a framework termed Semantic Correlation-Aware Background Removal (SCABR) for few-shot image classification to alleviate distribution bias caused by background variations.
+We propose a framework termed Background-based Semantic Correlation-Aware Framework (BASCAF) for few-shot image classification to alleviate distribution bias caused by background variations.
 The entire process is illustrated in below.
 The novel dataset is processed via saliency detection to separate corresponding foreground and background images.
 In order to group images by class labels,